Jacksbot virus: How to detect and delete it on your Mac

 Unlike some remote access trojan malware viruses, finding where this one is hiding is somewhat easier.
 Cybersecurity experts have found that the file name is org.yrGfjOQJztZ.plist.
 It is usually downloaded into a Mac LaunchAgents folder, and the Java application it creates is known as BgHSYtccjkN.ELbrtQ can be found in a hidden folder with Libraries (one of the Mac hidden folders).

 Of course, similar to other malware viruses, there could be elements of the program lurking around the operating system.
 If you are attempting to remove it manually, a thorough search is needed.

 Yes, it can, with the help of an app like CleanMyMac X.

-CleanMyMac X is powerful Mac guardian.
+CleanMyMac X is a powerful Mac guardian.
 It keeps your Mac safe from remote access trojans, malware, ransomware, and adware.
 CleanMyMac X performs many other roles: it is a performance improvement tool, uncovering and clearing loads of junk from your Mac, making sure it operates as good as new.

 When it comes to unwanted adware, here is how you use it to restore your Mac to order:

 - Download CleanMyMac X;

 - Click scan to scan the system for Jacksbot and anything else hiding in your Mac;

 - CleanMyMac X will highlight the viruses;